farshmachine/contact-list-antd/README.md

 ## Username and password

-Note that user authentication in this app is mocked with simple json-server and has nothing with real world auth concepts.
+Note that user authentication in this app is mocked with simple json-server and has nothing in common with real world auth concepts.
 Seriously, don't do like that :)

 You can find availible users credentials in db.json file.
 However you can add new one by yourself